 If the UK formally leaves the EU within the next 2-3 years (the implementation period for this Directive), the UK will be under no obligation to introduce the Directive into UK law.
-UK Minister Andrew Griffiths, who was responsible for the Government report and position on the Directive, stated that he could not "provide certainty at this stage on whether the UK will be obliged to continue implementing EU Social and Employment legislation" .
-Considering that the UK lobbied for the legislation to be held up and restricted at the Council level and expressed opposition to the legislation, it is unlikely that the Government will decide to implement the Directive post-Brexit.
+UK Minister Andrew Griffiths, who was responsible for the Government report and position on the Directive, stated that he could not "provide certainty at this stage on whether the UK will be obliged to continue implementing EU Social and Employment legislation"147.
+Considering that the UK lobbied for the legislation, it is unlikely that the Government will decide to implement the Directive post-Brexit.
 It is therefore very likely that (unless the Government expresses firm intentions and actions to the contrary) working parents and carers will not be entitled to paid parental and carers leave as a direct result of Brexit, falling behind EU standards, and that this will severely and disproportionately affect women and inhibit vital progress on gender equality betwen working parents and more generally.